-We are engaged with projects to:
+We have been engaged with projects to:

 - Promote sustainable sheep farming and the wool industry in Northern Ireland Spinning New Yarns together with the Gibson Institute for Land, Food and Environment ) – see Summary of student projects December 2021

 - Improve conditions for refugees (with Whitehead Small World Group)

 - Improve conditions for immigration detainees with (Larne House Visitor Group )

 - Promote an inclusive history of Whitehead (with Whitehead Suffragette Society)

 - Develop a garden to grow fruit and vegetable dyes for wool and other fibres Beach Road Dye Garden Facebook group

 - Advise on developments in health and social care.
 John is an Associate of the Health and Social Care Leadership Centre in Northern Ireland.
 Together with our sister company ppre CIC, he recently undertook an assignment for the Regional Stroke Network in Northern Ireland, planning research on the effectiveness of Virtual Reality headsets for upper limb stroke rehabilitation.
 This project came to a halt when the Covid 19 pandemic began.